truenas/documentation/content/SCALE/SCALETutorials/Dashboard/SCALETimeSync.md

 To check the BIOS timezone, reboot your system.
 During boot, press the indicated key that takes you to the BIOS setup screen.
 The key varies by manufacturer (<kbd>F2</kbd>, <kbd>Delete</kbd>, <kbd>Esc</kbd>, etc.).
 If you don't know which key to use, check the manufacturer documentation for your server.

-Once you have entered the BIOS setup, ensure the timezone is UTC.
+After you enter the BIOS setup, ensure the timezone is UTC.
 If not, set it to UTC, save the configuration changes, and reboot the system.

 A dying motherboard CMOS battery can also cause the system clock to be incorrect.
 If you intend to replace your CMOS, be sure to follow [electrostatic discharge (ESD) safety measures](https://www.wikihow.com/Ground-Yourself-to-Avoid-Destroying-a-Computer-with-Electrostatic-Discharge).
 {{< /expand >}}